Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 It is necessary to introduce the corresponding changes in the applications for which the order of sub-shapes resulting from a Boolean operation is important.
 It is strongly recommended to use identification methods not relying on the order of sub-shapes (e.g. OCAF naming).
 * If you need to use OCCT on Mac OS X with X11 (without Cocoa), build OCCT with defined pre-processor macro *CSF_MAC_USE_GLX11*.
 XLib front-end (previously the only way for unofficial OCCT builds on Mac OS X) is now disabled by default on this platform.
 If your application has no support for Cocoa framework you may build OCCT with XLib front-end adding *MACOSX_USE_GLX* macro to compiler options (you may check the appropriate option in WOK configuration GUI and in CMake configuration).
 Notice that XQuartz (XLib implementation for Mac OS X) now is an optional component and does not provide a sufficient level of integrity with native (Cocoa-based) applications in the system.
 It is not possible to build OCCT with both XLib and Cocoa at the same time due to symbols conflict in OpenGL functions.
 * Animation mode and degeneration presentation mode (simplified presentation for animation) and associated methods have been removed from 3D viewer functionality.
 Correspondingly, the code using methods *SetAnimationModeOn(), SetAnimationModeOff(), AnimationModeIsOn(), AnimationMode(), Tumble(), SetDegenerateModeOn(), SetDegenerateModeOff()* and *DegenerateModeIsOn()* of classes *V3d_View* and *Visual3d_View* will need to be removed or redesigned.
-Please, notice that Hidden Line Removal presentation was not affected; however, the old code that used methods *V3d_View::SetDegenerateModeOn* or *V3d_View::SetDegenerateModeOff* to control HLR presentation should be updated to use *V3d_View::SetComputedMode* method instead.
+Hidden Line Removal presentation was not affected; however, the old code that used methods *V3d_View::SetDegenerateModeOn* or *V3d_View::SetDegenerateModeOff* to control HLR presentation should be updated to use *V3d_View::SetComputedMode* method instead.
 * Calls of *Graphic3d_Group::BeginPrimitives()* and *Graphic3d_Group::EndPrimitives()* should be removed from the application code.
 * Application functionality for drawing 2D graphics that was formerly based on *TKV2d* API should be migrated to *TKV3d* API.
 The following changes are recommended for this migration:
    * A 2D view can be implemented as a *V3d_View* instance belonging to *V3d_Viewer* managed by *AIS_InteractiveContext* instance.
 To turn *V3d_View* into a 2D view, the necessary view orientation should be set up at the view initialization stage using *V3d_View::SetProj()* method, and view rotation methods simply should not be called.
    * Any 2D graphic entity (formerly represented with *AIS2D_InteractiveObject*) should become a class derived from *AIS_InteractiveObject* base.
 These entities should be manipulated in a view using *AIS_InteractiveContext* class API.
    * All drawing code should be put into *Compute()* virtual method of a custom interactive object class and use API of *Graphic3d* package.
 In particular, all geometry should be drawn using class hierarchy derived from *Graphic3d_ArrayOfPrimitives*.
 Normally, the Z coordinate for 2D geometry should be constant, unless the application implements some advanced 2D drawing techniques like e.g. multiple "Z layers" of drawings.
    * Interactive selection of 2D presentations should be set up inside *ComputeSelection()* virtual method of a custom interactive object class, using standard sensitive entities from *Select3D* package and standard or custom entity owners derived from *SelectMgr_EntityOwner* base.
-Please refer to the Visualization User's Guide for further details concerning OCCT 3D visualization and selection classes.
+Refer to the Visualization User's Guide for further details concerning OCCT 3D visualization and selection classes.
 See also *Viewer2D* OCCT sample application, which shows how 2D drawing can be implemented using TKV3d API.
 * Run-time graphic driver library loading mechanism based on *CSF_GraphicShr* environment variable usage has been replaced by explicit linking against *TKOpenGl* library.
 The code sample below shows how the graphic driver should be created and initialized in the application code:
 ~~~~
 // initialize a new viewer with OpenGl graphic driver